-One of the first proper solo trips I took abroad was a 2-week stint Guam.
-I didn’t have a lot of expectations for the small island in the middle of the Pacific, but by the end of the 2 weeks I was completely enamored with the island and its residents.
+One of the first proper solo trips I took abroad was a 2-week stint in Guam.
+I didn’t have a lot of expectations for this small island in the middle of the Pacific, but by the end of the 2 weeks, I was completely enamored with the island and its residents.

 Aside from being a tad expensive – due to its unique status as a US territory and home to a military base – it really had everything that I could have wanted out of a trip – full of adventure, packed with awesome people, and heartbreakingly beautiful.

 In a rush?
 Pin now and read later!